rahi-lab/targettrack/README.md

 -Mode 2: this postprocessing mode is basically like the previous one but uses different connectivity criteria to decide whether the neurons are touching each other or not.
 If the neurons are only neighbors across Z direction, it doesn't relabel them.
 Only the neurons listed in the input box are exempted from this modification.

--Mode 3: if any of the neurons listed in the box touch each other and form one connected component it renames the smaller ones to the largest one.
+-Mode 3: if any of the neurons listed in the box touch each other and form one connected component, it renames the smaller ones to the largest one.

 -Mode 4: if a certain neuron has multiple disjoint components, it deletes the components that have smaller volumes.

--Mode 5: If any of the neurons neurons listed in the box touch each other and form one connected component it renames all the segments in the connected component to the first neuron in the list.
+-Mode 5: If any of the neurons neurons listed in the box touch each other and form one connected component, it renames all the segments in the connected component to the first neuron in the list.

 Finally, if after postprocessing the results look good enough, you can save it as ground truth mask using `Approve mask` button.